 The Great Plains ADA Center serves Iowa, Kansas, Missouri and Nebraska.

-- Working with communities and businesses to appoint ADA Coordinators and to ensure these Coordinators have access to adequate training, support, and resources, and
+- Working with communities and businesses to appoint and train ADA Coordinators and to ensure these Coordinators have ongoing technical support.

 - Providing trainings that bring together the disability community, state and local government officials, design community, business personnel, educators, etc.